emacsmirror/gnu_elpa/README.md

 Distribution
 ------------

-Auto-header.el and all other source files in this directory are distributed under the [GNU Public License], Version 3 (like Emacs itself).
+Do-at-point.el and all other source files in this directory are distributed under the [GNU Public License], Version 3 (like Emacs itself).